ongks-useR/odin_restaurant/README.md

 Objectives:
 --> Setup JavaScript Webpack
 --> Use Webpack to build restaurant page

+Note:
+1. This is a clone of `The Manhattan Fish Market`.